Do You Live in a Fear?

-20% of our lives comprises of regrets, regrets of not doing the right thing or not choosing the right job or career.
+20% of our lives comprise regrets, regrets of not doing the right thing or not choosing the right job or career.
 Most of us grow old without achieving the things that we set out to do in our professional life, wishing for one more chance for altering the past.

 11 Career Lessons for Freelancers

-Here are top 11 career lessons for freelancers that you must consider.
+Here are the top 11 career lessons for freelancers that you must consider.

 Your career would be your entire life.
 You will be at least changing 5 companies in your career span.
 So, don’t blow off all your energy in one.
 Work smart and be persistent at achieving your goals.
 Don’t overburden, yet don’t take your work lightly.

-Remind them of their behaviour once, if it still continues, don’t hesitate to move to another company.
+Remind them of their behavior once, if it still continues, don’t hesitate to move to another company.

-Ofcourse, skills are important but real people are even more.
-You may have a state of art technology and a capable factory, but if you don’t value your people who would be eventually operating your company, you are at grave loss.
+Of course, skills are important but real people are even more.
+You may have a state of the art technology and a capable factory, but if you don’t value your people who would be eventually operating your company, you are at a grave loss.

 Take time to know the real ones.
 Do something for them outside of the profession and see them taking your company to a soaring height.
-Loyalty begins where there is appreciation and trust.
+Loyalty begins where there are appreciation and trust.